Hansal Mehta writes moving note as father dies: Bollywood News | ExBulletin

 The filmmaker Hansal Mehta, very active on social networks, announced the death of his father.
-Taking to his social media, he shared a comeback photo and called his dad the most handsome man in the world.
+Taking to his social media, he shared a comeback photo and called his father “the most beautiful man in the world.”

-I always thought he would outlive me.
-I was wrong.
-Meet on the other side of Pappa.
-The most beautiful man in the world.
-And the sweetest, most generous human being I have ever met.
-Thank you Pappa for your unconditional love.
-Thank you my legend, my hero. pic.twitter.com/JkISj0mrKA
+Farhan Akhtar, Pooja Bhatt, Manoj Bajpayee, Pratik Gandhi, among others, offered their condolences.

-ALSO READ: Kartik Aaryan to play next Air Force pilot in Hansal Mehtas
+READ ALSO: Kartik Aaryan will play an Air Force pilot in Hansal Mehta’s next one

 BOLLYWOOD NEWS